jimthompson5802/kubeflow_lab/README.md

 # Experimentation workbench repo for kubeflow

-Work in this repo represents tests with kubeflow deployed k3d cluster running on a laptop
+Work in this repo represents tests with kubeflow deployed k3d cluster running on a laptop.